Pan India Telecom Spectrum holding chart 2024

 Follow us

 Spectrum is for telecommunication what jet fuel is for aviation.
-Spectrum is a range of electromagnetic frequencies or airwaves that are used by telecom companies for establishing a connection between a cell tower and a mobile phone.
-The bandwidth of this spectrum is directly proportional to the speed of a wireless data network (since more data can be transmitted simultaneously through a broader data pipeline) whereas the frequency is inversely proportional to the coverage (since lower frequencies penetrate better through physical barriers and thus have wider coverage).
+Spectrum is a range of electromagnetic frequencies or airwaves that telecom companies use for establishing a connection between a cell tower and a mobile phone.
+The bandwidth of this spectrum is directly proportional to the speed of a wireless data network (since more data can be transmitted simultaneously through a broader data pipeline).
+In contrast, the frequency is inversely proportional to the coverage (since lower frequencies penetrate better through physical barriers and thus have wider coverage).

 The spectrum holding data sheet embedded in this article represents the current spectrum holdings of all active telecom operators across all frequency bands across all 22 telecom circles along with their liberalisation status and expiry dates.
 All figures represented are in MHz.
 The value mentioned in the bracket beside the frequency at the base of each sheet is the band number where ‘B’ stands for 4G LTE band whereas ‘n’ stands for the corresponding 5G NR band.

-The spectrum shown under BSNL in white denotes spectrum reserved for the operator which has not yet been officially allotted to it.
+The spectrum shown under BSNL and Aircel in white is reserved for the respective operators but has not yet been officially allotted to them.

 Spectrum Liberalisation: